StefanoAllesina/CSB_2019/docs/notes/week4.md

 ### Functions in re

-- `re.findall` returns a list of matches (with groups a list of tuples)
+- `re.findall` returns a list of matches (groups are organized in a tuple)
 - `re.search` finds a match; returns a match object
 - `re.compile` stores the pattern, improving the speed
 - `re.split` split lines according to regex